Skip to content

 How long does the donation take?

-The actual donation takes only about 5 minutes but you should plan on being here for 30-60 minutes for the preparations before the donation and the snacks/monitoring after the donation.
+The actual donation takes only about 10 minutes but you should plan on being here for 30-60 minutes to allow for pre-donation preparations and post donation snacks and monitoring.

 Are there any side effects of donating?